scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

    discover_host: api-server
    discover_port: 8092

+Make sure to move the file ``client.yaml`` to the root of the examples/mnist-pytorch folder.
-Now we are ready to connect a clients.
-First start a client using the data partition 'data/clients/1/mnist.pt':
+To connect a client that uses the data partition ``data/clients/1/mnist.pt`` and the config file ``client.yaml`` to the network, run the following docker command:

 .. code-block::